Welcome to Azura Quilálea

 Guests can choose between three categories of villa: 4 Kaskazi Villas, 4 Kusi Villas, and Villa Quilálea.
 The island may also be booked out in its entirety for a complete private island experience.

-Kusi Villas have the premium locations, with an additional outdoor shower and beach sala.
+Kusi Villas have the premium locations, with an additional outdoor shower and beach sala, with private plunge pool!
 The cliff-top Villa Quilálea offers the most amazing accommodation for a couple in the whole archipelago, with a private plunge pool, feature bathroom & dressing room, an outdoor shower, and its own separate sitting/dining area.

 The villas are open-plan and spacious, with stylish décors of wood, cotton and materials such as rope, pebbles and rattan, all blending in seamlessly with the island surroundings.
 Guests need only take a few steps to the gleaming white beach, or they may choose to bask on their sunlounger, recline in their sala, or cool off in their outdoor shower.